rest-feeds/rest-feeds/README.md

 - Message Brokers (Kafka, JMS, MQ, SQS, ...)
 - Database Integration

-All these integration strategies lead to high coupling with technical and organizational dependencies.
-Think of ownership, availability, resilience,
+All these integration strategies lead to thight coupling with technical and organizational dependencies.
+Think of ownership, availability, resilience, changeability, and firewalls.

+:warning: TODO What makes REST Feeds great.

 ## Concepts

+:warning: TODO add some image

 * HTTP
 * Polling-based
 * Content-Negotiation, with JSON as default
 * Static Pages

+:warning: TODO explain the concepts

 ## Example